alrojo/UniLanguage/README.md

 If you can, please submit a technical report, e.g. to arxiv, and **[send it to us](mailto:jjalma@dtu.dk)**.
 This way we can keep track of current state-of-the-art on this language modeling dataset.

-# Description of properties - Amino acids, Homology, Domain, Fragments, Quality, Uniprot
-For all non bioinformatics people, we have made this layman introduction of the concepts we touch in this dataset

-## Amino acids (ML explanation)
-Amino acids are ... and contains 25 different symbols.
-They always start with M and We add SoP to the end of proteins.

-[A: ...
-M: Myio...]

-## Homology

-## Domain

-## Fragments
-Show an example

-## Quality

-## Uniprot

 # Overview of datasets and results
 Our task contains multiple datasets for training and testing.
 We provide the simple version (only Eukarya) and the full version (all datasets, including fragments).